AirBee-Bee/description-amenities-proxy/README.md

 ## Usage

-> This repo contains 5 directories.
+> This repo relies on 4 services.
 Use the links above for the related projects to view usage instructions for each service.
+Each service will need to be cloned to your local computer, dependencies installed, databases setup and seeded, and servers started.

 > The below instructions are for the proxy directory only.
 From within the root directory for the proxy server, run the following commands: